umeanz/umeanz/README.md

 ##Hi there I'm Min 👋
 ------------------------
-I am a eger to be developer.
+I am eager to become developer.
 My back ground is Mechanical Eng and now studying for Mechatronics.
-To be robotics Eng, I eager to learn coding. through the coding, I hope to contribute to make a better world than yester day.
+Through the coding, I hope to contribute to make a better world than yester day.
 ------------------------

 ##What I interesting<br/>